lukecav/awesome-wp-speed-up/README.md

 ## Minification Plugins
 * [Autoptimize](https://wordpress.org/plugins/autoptimize/) - Autoptimize makes optimizing your site really easy.
 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head and can move scripts to the footer.
+* [Autoptimize criticalcss.com power-up](https://wordpress.org/plugins/autoptimize-criticalcss/) - Let Autoptimize and CriticalCSS unleash your site performance and make it appear better than anyone in search results.
 * [WP Roids](https://wordpress.org/plugins/wp-roids/) - Fast AF caching!
 Plus minifies your site’s HTML, CSS & Javascript.
 * [Minit](https://github.com/kasparsd/minit/) - Combine CSS files and Javascript files into single file in the correct order.
 Use the latest modified time in filename generation to ensure freshness.
 Load all external Javascript files asynchronously.
 * [Minit Pro](https://github.com/markoheijnen/Minit-Pro) - Add additional functionality to the Minit plugin of Kaspars Dambis.